 Protect Our Community

-Demonstrate courtesy and respect for everyone by following all regulations put in place to prevent wildfires.
+Show respect for everyone by following all regulations to prevent wildfires.
 Remember: Call 911 if you see a fire starting or if you see smoke.
 Try to text 911 if you don’t have enough cell service to get a phone call through.

 Use Your Backup Plan

 If a fire or another emergency happens, use your backup plan to consider alternative routes to leave the area.
 Cell service may be limited in mountain open space areas, so consider bringing a print trail map.
-Don't forget to make sure your phone is charged before visiting open space.
+Remember to ensure your phone is charged before visiting open space.

 Learn More About Wildfire Risk Reduction